msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

 # Dataset
-WarcraftLogs data is scraped from the top 3,000 players for each boss (in progress).
+WarcraftLogs data is scraped from the top 3,000 players for each boss (in progress) for Restoration spec Druids (There are zero Dreamstate druids in the dataset).
 This encompasses roughly the 95th percentile and above.
 The dataset (located in data/top_N_druids.xlsx) contains the following:

 &emsp; • Rank
 &emsp; • Character name, server, region